fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

         if version = V1 then SomeClassParser1 else SomeClassParser2
 ```

 With this approach you can write and compose parsers happily - the parsers are first-class objects.
-You can also life `T :> IParseable<T>` into a Parser and then compose happily.
+You can also lift `T :> IParseable<T>` into a Parser and then compose happily.
 For example:

 ```fsharp
 module Parsers =